The best running belts 2025

 Durability

 If you want a running belt to last you long then you are going to want one that is made from suitable and durable material.
-A running belt sits around your body so it should feature similar sweat-wicking and breathable tech like your running clothing offers.
+A running belt sits around your body so it should feature similar sweat-wicking and breathable tech as your running clothing offers.
 You are also going to end up wearing it in a number of conditions so look out for waterproof material and keep your essentials protected from the elements.

 Specific running goals